CiwPython/Ciw/docs/Reference/parameters.rst

 *Required*

 Describes the inter-arrival distributions for each node and customer class.
 This is a dictionary, with keys as customer classes, and values are lists describing the inter-arrival distributions for each node.
 If only one class of customer is required it is sufficient to simply enter a list of inter-arrival distributions.
-For more details on inputting distributions, see :ref:`service-distributions`.
+For more details on inputting distributions, see :ref:`set-dists`.

 An example is shown::